mohammadshouaib/CacheProxyServer-Using-Python/README.md

 # Cache-Proxy-Server-Using-Python
 A Python-based caching proxy server that forwards HTTP requests between clients and target servers.
 Includes features like caching, request logging, blacklist/whitelist filtering, and concurrent connections.
-Bonus features include HTTPS support, SSL/TLS decryption for debugging, and an optional web-based admin interface.
+And a web-based admin interface.

 # Caching Proxy Server